On the road

 Bar Incógnito Lda

-When people talk about Lisbon’s nightlife they will tell you about LUX, which is undoubtly the best club in the city.
-But if you like it more underground you should definitely visit Bar Incógnito for some nice music.
+When people talk about Lisbon’s nightlife, they will tell you about LUX, which is probably the best club in the city.
+But if you like it more underground you should visit Bar Incógnito for some excellent music.

 The world heritage is one of the most visited areas in Portugal, but also worth a visit.
 We recommend to take the steps to the castle on the hill – you will be rewarded with a superb view.